himotoyoshi/carray/docs/authoring/CastAndPromote.md

-The discipline for CArray's internal implementation (lib/ + ext/) when you need to "accept a value of another type as an operand" or "bring two or more arrays to a common dtype."
+The discipline for CArray's internal implementation (lib/ + ext/) when you need to "accept a value of another type as an operand" or "bring two or more arrays to a common data type."
 Rather than inventing a bespoke cast on the spot every time you write a new feature (the source of drift), **fall back to one of the existing canonical routes on a single source.**